vaibhavgits/aws-certification-cloud-practitioner-notes/notes/ec2-instance-storage/README.md

 > Amazon Elastic Block Store (EBS) is an easy to use, high-performance block storage service designed for use with Amazon Elastic Compute Cloud (EC2) for both throughput and transaction-intensive workloads at any scale.
 A broad range of workloads, such as relational and non-relational databases, enterprise applications, containerized applications, big data analytics engines, file systems, and media workflows are widely deployed on Amazon EBS.

+  **EBS - Delete on Termination**

+  - By default, If an instance is terminated, the root EBS volume is also deleted.
+  - By default, any other EBS volume is not deleted.

 <p align="center" width="100%"><img src="assets/ebs.jpg" alt="ebs" width="400"/></p>

 ## EBS Snapshots